The best benchmarks software makes it simple and easy to test and compare your hardware performance.

 Next you may want to make sure that all the various components are functioning at their absolute best to deliver optimal performance for your PC.
 For that, you will need a benchmarking application.

 A typical benchmarking application assesses three core factors: clock speeds, temperatures, and voltage.
 It also records the rendered frames per second and compares them to these parameters to grade your desktop’s average performance.

 Running a proper benchmark can help you gauge your desktop’s overall productivity, diagnose issues with hardware components, and even overclock your rig for the best results.
 If you are having trouble picking the best benchmarks software for your PC, our expert guide is here to rescue you.

-- We've featured the best business PCs
+We've also featured the best business PCs.

 HWMonitor brands itself as a hardware monitoring solution rather than a benchmarking application.
 However, it is one of the most used tools among gamers.
 The software features a simple interface that clearly displays your computer’s voltage, power consumption, temperature, clock speeds, and fan speeds.

 HWMonitor is particularly useful if you are trying to figure out why your desktop is heating up.
 High temperatures are one of the most common reasons behind frequent shutdowns, and HWMonitor can help you diagnose the issue by recording your CPU and GPU temperatures under different settings and varying degrees of load.